minprog/cs50x-1718-1819/support/03 Search/05 Linear-Search.md

 ### main

 After that we have the `main` function.
-You don’t have to change this function.
+You don't have to change this function.
 Line 22 to 30 of the main function deal with the command line argument.
 This provides us with the needle.
 Line 33-47 is the code to create the haystack based on the user input.

 Take a look at line 53 and 56 in the main function.
 Here you see the calls to the functions `print_array` and `search`, respectively.